SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-8-1-exam-preparation/simple-loops-problems/simple-loops-problems.md

 ## Simple Loops Problems

-The fourth task of the of the "Programming Basics" Practical Exam includes a **single loop with simple logic** in it.
+**The fourth** problem of the "Programming Basics" Practical Exam includes a **single loop with simple logic** in it.
 Let's take a few examples.